sequenceiq/slider/src/site/md/rolehistory.md

 All it needs to retain is the recent history for every node onto which a role instance has been deployed.
 Specifically, the last allocation or release operation on a a nodes is all that needs to be persisted.

-* By storing the history of node operations in a time-ordered sequence, determining which nodes to request is trivial: the nodes at the front of the list which are not currently running work or onto which new work has been requested.

 * On AM startup, all nodes are considered candidates, even those nodes marked as active -as they were from the previous instance.